Good customer service: 10 ways to deliver great customer service

 For many companies, good customer service just isn't good enough.

-Here's how to step up your customer service from good to truly excellent.
+Here's how to take your customer service from good to truly excellent.

 1. Serve your customers in the channels of their choice